 The Board of Education of the Flippin School District is committed to providing the best possible educational opportunities for all students.

-The Board will, therefore, commit the necessary time and resources to a comprehensive professional development program that will be driven primarily by student performance data and will result in improved educational achievement for all students.
+The Board will, therefore, commit the necessary time and resources to a comprehensive professional development program that will be driven primarily a comprehensive professional development program that will be driven primarily by student performance data and will result in improved educational achievement for all students.